 - Aeronautical Engineers – Design aircraft, satellites, spacecraft, and propulsion systems (often a subset of Mechanical Engineers)

-- Civil Engineers design roads, bridges, and tunnels
+- Civil Engineers – Design and plan infrastructure, such as roads, bridges, and water systems

 Mechanical or Aeronautical/Aerospace Engineering

 Here is the schedule of Current Engineering Course Offerings which may be used to create your TCC Academic Plan.